machellerogden/needful/README.md

 # Reference

+### nil

+`nil` is a variable is provided as a safe way to reference `undefined`.
+Since `undefined` can actually be redefined, it is technical not safe to reference directly.

+## Functions

 Unless otherwise noted, every function provided by this library can be expected to return a new deeply cloned value.

-## nil

-`nil` is a variable is provided as a safe way to reference `undefined`.
-Since `undefined` can actually be redefined, it is never safe to reference directly.

-## isArray
+### isArray

 `isArray` is a convenience reference to `Array.isArray`.

-## is
+### is

-`is` is functional wrapper around the `typeof` keyword.
+`is` wraps the `typeof` keyword.
 It takes a value and a string representation of a given JavaScript type and returns a boolean if the given value is of that type.

 ```js
 is({}, 'object'); // true